selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/emotions/anger.md

 - Does it really matter?
 - "We suffer more in imagination than in reality"
 - Why should I get so surprised?
 What is so unexpected?

+Fear leads to anger, anger leads to hate.